30 Other Ways to Say “Have a Good Rest of Your Day” (With Examples)

 Tone: Kind and empathetic.

-READ ALSO: 30 Other Ways to Say ‘Thank You for Your Call’ in an Email (With Examples)
+READ ALSO: 30 Formal Ways to Say ‘How Can I Help You?’
+(With Examples)

 11. Hope You Have a Relaxing Rest of Your Day